Journal of Quantitative Spectroscopy and Radiative Transfer

 Journal of Quantitative Spectroscopy and Radiative Transfer is a peer-reviewed scientific journal published by Elsevier.
 Established in 1961, it covers research in optics and spectroscopy, including light scattering, radiative heat transfer and computational methods.
-Its founding editor-in-chief is Stanford S. Penner; Peter Bernath (Old Dominion University), Mathieu Francoeur (University of Utah) and Miroslav Kocifaj (Slovak Academy of Sciences) serve as the current editors-in-chief.
+Its founding editor-in-chief was Stanford S. Penner.
+Peter Bernath (Old Dominion University), Mathieu Francoeur (University of Utah) and Miroslav Kocifaj (Slovak Academy of Sciences) serve as the current editors-in-chief.

 Abstracting and indexing

 The journal is abstracted and indexed in: